matrix-org/dendrite/CODE_STYLE.md

 in [.golangci.yml](.golangci.yml).
 [Installation](https://github.com/golangci/golangci-lint#install) and [Editor Integration](https://github.com/golangci/golangci-lint#editor-integration) for it can be found in the readme of golangci-lint.

-For rare cases where a linter is giving a spurious warning, it can be disabled for that line or statement using a [comment directive](https://github.com/alecthomas/gometalinter#comment-directives), e.g.
+For rare cases where a linter is giving a spurious warning, it can be disabled for that line or statement using a [comment directive](https://github.com/golangci/golangci-lint#nolint), e.g.
-`// nolint: gocyclo`.
+`var bad_name int //nolint:golint,unused`.
 This should be used sparingly and only when its clear that the lint warning is spurious.

 The linters can be run using [scripts/find-lint.sh](scripts/find-lint.sh)